Jason2Brownlee/blog/content/posts/ergodicity-path-dependence-machine-learning.md

 > In non-ergodic systems, reducing variance is often more valuable than optimizing for the best possible outcome.
 This aligns with the use of ensembles, cross-validation, and other techniques that stabilize outcomes in ML.

+Nice.
+I like "_ergodic approximation_", it fits in well.

 Okay, so no deep insights, just another way to look at the same old stuff.

 One insight I guess.